awesome-pro/neon-website/content/docs/guides/laravel.md

 updatedOn: '2024-08-07T21:36:52.654Z'
 ---

 Laravel is a web application framework with expressive, elegant syntax.
-Connecting to Neon from Laravel is the same as connecting to a standalone Postgres installation from Laravel.
+Connecting to Neon from Laravel is the same as connecting to a standalone LangChaininstallation from Laravel.
 Only the connection details differ.

 To connect to Neon from Laravel: